Stochastic Dynamics for Video Infilling: Experiments

 \section{Experiments}

-We first test SDVI on 3 datasets with stochastic dynamics: Stochastic Moving MNIST(SM-MNIST) \cite{denton2018stochastic} with random momentum after a bounce, KTH Action Database \cite{schuldt2004recognizing} for deformable objects and BAIR robot pushing dataset \cite{ebert2017self} for sudden stochastic movements.
+\paragraph{Datasets} We first test SDVI on 3 datasets with stochastic dynamics: Stochastic Moving MNIST(SM-MNIST) \cite{denton2018stochastic} with random momentum after a bounce, KTH Action Database \cite{schuldt2004recognizing} for deformable objects and BAIR robot pushing dataset \cite{ebert2017self} for sudden stochastic movements.
 We also compare with the interpolation models on a challenging real-world dataset, UCF101\cite{soomro2012ucf101}.

+\paragraph{Last Momentum Similarity and Other Metrics} Three metrics are used for quantitative evaluation: structural similarity (SSIM), Peak Signal-to-Noise Ratio (PSNR), and Last Momentum Similarity (LMS).

-An infilled sequence that is different from the ground truth (low SSIM and PSNR) is still valid if its dynamic pattern makes sense.
+An infilled sequence that is different from the ground truth (low SSIM and PSNR) is still valid if it can guarantee the long-term coherence between \(\tilde{X}_{S:T-1}\) and \(X_{T}\).
 Thus we introduce the last momentum similarity (LMS) calculated by the mean square distance between the optical flow from \(X_{T-1}\) to \(X_{T}\) and the optical flow from \(\tilde{X}^{infr}_{T-1}\) to \(X_{T}\).
-We find LMS a good indicator of the video coherency since no matter how the dynamic being sampled, both the object's position and speed should make a smooth transition to \(X_T\).
-Three metrics are used for quantitative evaluation: structural similarity (SSIM), Peak Signal-to-Noise Ratio (PSNR), and LMS.
+We find LMS a good indicator of the video coherence since no matter how the dynamic being sampled, both the object's position and speed should make a smooth transition to \(X_T\).

+\paragraph{Movement Weight Map} During training, we apply a movement weight map to each location of the pixel loss to encourage movement generation.
+For a ground truth frame $X_t$, if a pixel value stays the same in $X_{t-1}$, the weight is 1 on that location.
+Otherwise, we set the weight to be \(\eta > 1\) to encourage the moving region.
+This operation helps us to prevent the generation of sequences.

+\paragraph{Main Comparison} We compare our model with the-state-of-the-art studies of both video interpolation and video prediction (with modification).
+Except for SuperSloMo, all models are trained from scratch under the same conditions for all datasets.

+We select two high-performance interpolation models SepConv\cite{niklaus2017video} and SuperSloMo\cite{jiang2017super}.
+Due to SepConv's limitation (sequences must have the length of \(2^n - 1\)), all the following evaluations are under the generation of 7 frames.
+Following their instruction, we complete the training code of SepConv.
+We can't get the code of SuperSloMo, but we acquire the results from the authors of \cite{jiang2017super}.